Review: Pelican S100 hard case backpack takes on the auto show circuit

 When I stopped the water and grabbed the pack, it was soaking wet, the material thoroughly drenched through.
 It dripped a puddle onto the floor, but inside the laptop case my folder and the lining of the case were bone dry.
 The case held watertight throughout the dousing, leading me to believe that it would hold up just fine under a steady drizzle or sudden downpour.

+The ProGear S100 Sport Elite backpack retails for US$269.95.
+Frankly, that's a little more than I personally would spend on a backpack, but that's largely because 90 percent of my days are spent commuting from bedroom, to kitchen, to home office.
+For someone that commutes regularly and has found lower priced packs lacking in protection or comfort, the price could be well worth it.
+It seems like it would be a bit rigid and uncomfortable for bicycle commuting, but it works well for trains, planes and cars.
 Note that Pelican also offers ProGear Sport Elite packs specifically made for carrying laptops and cameras. while it wasn't hard to fit my camera in the S100, I probably would have been better off with the organization of the S130, which includes a front camera pocket in place of the S100's open front compartment with tablet sleeve.

 Product page: Pelican S100 Sport Elite backpack